Research at the Department

 STRUCTURAL EFFECTS IN CROSS-CLASSIFIED DATA

-The project of Tamás Rudas, supported by the National Scientific Research Basic Programs (OTKA).
+The project of Tamás Rudas, supported by the National Scientific Research Basic Programmes (OTKA).

 Project duration: 2012-2016.